 Real Estate revenues and expenses include results from resort operations, sales of residential units and rental income and expenses, including income from financing leases.
 Sales of residential units are included in net sales in our condensed consolidated financial statements.
 Results from resort and rental operations, including financing lease income, are included in other revenues from operations in our condensed consolidated financial statements.
-Revenue from our real estate operations for each of the three months ended March 31, 2015 and 2014 were substantially derived from our resort and rental operations.
+Revenue from our real estate operations for each of the three and six months ended June 30, 2015 and 2014 were substantially derived from our resort and rental operations.
+During the six months ended June 30, 2015, we sold two commercial rental properties and Oak Harbor development and operations, which historically operated as part of Grand Harbor.